East Lothian Junior Golf League

 East Lothian Council have sponsored our Championships for many years.

-We would like to thank the following parties for their support and/or sponsorship which will be used to provide equipment, coaching and prizes, for developing our younger Players, and to contribute to Golf Tours for our Players to the USA.
+We would like to thank the following sponsors for their financial support which will be used to develop competitive opportunities for our Junior Golfers, including annual trips to Pinehurst USA.

 RSS The Scotsman Golf